-First, there are three basic categories of information included on a credit report.
+First, there are three basic categories of information included in a credit report.

 Basic Personal Information: This is pretty self-explanatory.
-Included on your credit report is your full name, date of birth, current address, social security number, and employment information.
+Included in your credit report are your full name, date of birth, current address, social security number, and employment information.

 Collection and Accounts: This is the information most people think of when discussing a credit report.
 This is usually separated into two buckets of information: All open lines of credit and all accounts that may be delinquent or in collections.

 Public Financial Records: This can include bankruptcy filings, tax liens, or any judgments that affect your credit status.